On Mirzakhani's twist torus conjecture: Hyperbolic twist tori

 Following Forni \cite{Forni}, we define a {\bf horospherical measure} to be any probability measure supported on $\cP H_{\gamma}(\bfh)$ that is absolutely continuous with respect to the Lebesgue class with continuous density and such that its restriction to each earthquake flow line is the restriction of Lebesgue to an interval.
-We also say that the pushforward of such a measure to $\PoM_g$ is horospherical.\footnote{ One could also consider any $\Stab(\bfh \gamma)$-invariant locally finite measure on $\cP H_{\bfh \gamma}(L)$, take a local pushforward to the intermediate quotient $\PoT_g /\Stab(\bfh \gamma)$, and then take a further pushforward to $\PoM_g$, as in \cite{AH_horo, Liu_horo, spine}.}
+We also say that the pushforward of such a measure to $\PoM_g$ is horospherical.\footnote{ For example, in \cite{AH_horo, Liu_horo, spine}, such measures are obtained by taking certain $\Stab(\bfh \gamma)$-invariant measures on $\cP H_{\gamma}(\bfh)$, taking a local pushforward to the intermediate quotient $\PoT_g /\Stab(\bfh \gamma)$, then pushing down to $\PoM_g$.}

 Following our discussion of the wall-and-chamber structure of $\TRG(S \setminus \gamma)$, given any facet $F(\Gamma)$, we also define the corresponding length $1$ {\bf horosphere slice} as follows: